Elina Zúñiga: Career and research

 In 2007, Zúñiga was recruited to the University of California, San Diego where became an assistant professor in the Division of Biological Sciences.
 She was later promoted to Full Professor of Molecular Biology in the Division of Biological Sciences.
 Zúñiga's lab studies the strategies used by viruses to persist inside the host and mediate chronic infection, with a focus on T cells and dendritic cells.
-The work of her lab is aimed at discovering novel methods by which to target the immune system or the viral pathogen to prevent pathogenesis and ameliorate viral disease burden.
+The work of her lab is aimed at discovering novel methods to target the immune system or the viral pathogen to prevent pathogenesis and ameliorate viral disease burden.

 T cells in viral infection

-Zúñiga's work has made fundamental contributions to our understanding of the adaptive immune changes that take place in the context of viral infection.
 In 2016, Zúñiga's lab explored the unknown mechanisms by which CD4 T cell activity is suppressed in chronic viral infections.
 They found that TGF-β signaling was specifically restricting the activity and differentiation of anti-viral CD4 T cells.
 TGF-β was found to suppress granzyme and perforin expression as well as the transcription factor eomesodermin, which limits anti-viral immune defences in chronic infection.

 Zúñiga's team also found that IL-6R signalling in T follicular helper cells (Tfh) is critical to the generation of a robust antibody mediated immune response in chronic viral infection with LCMV clone 13.
 They found that in T cells specific IL-6R deficient mice, ICOS expression was reduced, the presence of germinal centers was reduced, class switching was impaired, and antibodies against LCMV had overall lower avidity.
 This IL-6R mediated Tfh accumulation and support for antibody generation enables viral control in chronic infections.

 In 2020, Zúñiga and her team found a novel connection between CD8 T cell activity, anorexia, and microbiome changes in chronic infection.
 They found that CD8 T cell responses in viral infection led to anorexia which caused a change in microbiome composition.
 This change skewed microbiomes towards having more Akkermansia muciniphila, and this skew in turn suppressed effector functions of CD8 T cells.
 Her work highlighted the global connections between infection, immune status, behavior, and microbiome in the context of chronic viral infection.